chriskirknielsen/dotcom-2024/src/content/posts/2022/2022-05-01-fine-types-arent-the-worst.md

 The trick for me is to not go down a rabbit hole and define a type with JSDoc for every kind of object, or else I might end up with way too many custom types which, while potentially helpful, might just be a bit excessive.
 My rule of thumb is: if I keep needing to look at the API output to know what it returns, then I should define a custom type.
 It also makes my code feel more organised.
 Organisation is neat!

 This isn’t _exactly_ what TypeScript offers, I know, but it’s a similar idea and, well, I guess I’m saying I kind of like it.
 Having control about when to add details to a piece of code, and being able to execute it without transforming it from TS to JS — all pros, no cons.
-And hey, if you like TypeScript, cool, I ain't a hater!
+And hey, if you like TypeScript, cool, I ain’t a hater!
 All the more power to you!

 On this topic, [this TC39 proposal for type annotations](https://github.com/tc39/proposal-type-annotations) has got me a little excited (which is rare, I’m usually more excited by CSS stuff)!